d0ctr/telehooking/README.md

     - You may also not do it, if you only intend to use Discord bot.
   - Create a Redis instance.
 I use Redis Add-on in Heroku (which is basically click-and-ready), search the web if you want to do it the other way.
     - You may create an empty application in Heroku and add Redis to it (but I am not sure if that's the best way).
+    - You may ignore that if you like, most of the Telegram side features are available without it.
+It is necessary only for Telegram commands `/get`, `/set`, `/get_list` and Discord `/wordle`, `/subscribe`, `/unsubscribe`.
-    - You may also ignore this if you are not planning to use `get` and `set` commands in Telegram and if you are sure that your application won't be restarted at any point (if that happends application will lose data about wordle schedulers and voice channel subscriptions).
+      - It is also possible to use above Discord commands without Redis, but only if you are sure that your application won't be restarted at any point (if that happends application will lose data about wordle schedulers and voice channel subscriptions).

 ### Required tools